Ermys-Code/Network_Dictionary_Python/README.md

 # Network_Dictionary_Python
-Dictionary of network acronyms with client-server connection made with Python
+Dictionary of network acronyms with client-server connection made with Python.

 It uses a SQL database to store the data.